ansys/pydynamicreporting/doc/source/userguide/index.rst

 a filter input that allows you to select the items to return.
-The query string follows the same structure as the queries described in `Query Expressions <https://nexusdemo.ensight.com/docs/html/Nexus.html?QueryExpressions.html>`_ in the Ansys Dynamic Reporting documentation.
+The query string follows the same structure as the queries described in `Query Expressions <https://nexusdemo.ensight.com/docs/html/Nexus.html?QueryExpressions.html>`_ in the documentation for Ansys Dynamic Reporting.

 To get a list of the existing report templates in the database, you can use the :func:`get_list_reports<ansys.dynamicreporting.core.Service.get_list_reports>`